 - Zerg Rush: Ogre Street, his unique fighting style in Eyes of Heaven, allows him to call in his friends to gang up on opponents.

-William Antonio Zeppeli
+William Anthonio Zeppeli

 Voiced by: Yoku Shioya (TV anime, All-Star Battle, and Eyes of Heaven), Rikiya Koyama (Phantom Blood video game and film) (Japanese), Joe Ochman (English)

-An eccentric Italian man who trained in the martial art of Ripple, a technique that allows control over force (for example, breaking a boulder by punching a frog sitting upon it — without harming the frog) and simulation of other energies (like sunlight) through controlled breathing.
+An eccentric Italian man who trained in the martial art of Hamon, a technique that allows control over force (for example, breaking a boulder by punching a frog sitting upon it — without harming the frog) and simulation of other energies (like sunlight) through controlled breathing.
 He accompanies Jonathan on his quest to kill Dio and teaches him the technique.

 - Badass Baritone: In the Phantom Blood movie and video game where he is voiced by Rikiya Koyama.
 Not so much in the other media, where he has a high-pitched, almost whistling tone.